 To present this in simpler terms, if you spend 30 days working out and eating right you’ll lose a significant amount of weight, but after that time-period if you go back to sinking into your IKEA couch with a tub of Ben & Jerry’s glued to your hand, the weight will creep back on.
 The same goes for PPC – if you spend 30 days revamping your account and improving results, you cannot just ditch it after that.
 Your PPC account needs TLC just like your health.

 Kristi and I teamed up to do just that – maintain and grow GetOutfitted’s PPC efforts to make them even more successful.
-After taking a deep dive through GetOutfitted’s account, I came up with 5 optimization tactics if you’re looking to raise the bar on your PPC performance.
+After taking a deep dive through GetOutfitted’s account, I came up with 5 Google ads optimizations if you’re looking to raise the bar on your PPC performance.

 The foundation to achieving stellar PPC performance is a strong account structure.
 The first things I look at in any new client account that I’m investigating are: